Climate Emergency: Wildfires

 What Do Climate Scientists Say?

-- Do you feel that addressing wildfires and climate change should be a top priority of the U.S. government?
+- Do you feel that addressing climate change and natural disasters should be a top priority of the U.S. government?

 - What are the main obstacles you feel exist to addressing climate change?
 Are they mostly political or do you think there are other challenges?